hippy0/HuntJob/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Java CI](https://github.com/hippy0/HuntJob/actions/workflows/java-ci.yml/badge.svg)](https://github.com/hippy0/HuntJob/actions/workflows/java-ci.yml)

-HuntJob is a application that helps keep a record of all the companies whose jobs you have responded to and track the status of respond.
+HuntJob is an application that helps keep a record of all the companies whose jobs you have responded to and track the status of respond.

 ## Codebase